 Sulphur Mountain in Banff National Park, named for the sulphur odour emanating from the hot springs near the base of the mountain, is usually accessed via a quick and scenic ride on the Banff Gondola.
 That’s the easy way to get up and down the mountain.
-But there are two other options; do the Sulphur Mountain hike beneath the Banff Gondola or start at the Cave and Basin area, pick up the Cosmic Ray Road and end at the summit ridge boardwalk by Sanson Peak via Cosmic Ray Road.
+But there are two other options.
+Do the Sulphur Mountain hike beneath the Banff Gondola, descend the Cosmic Ray Road and finish at the Cave and Basin Area.
+Or pick up the Cosmic Ray Road starting at the Cave and Basin area and do and out and back to Sanson Peak.

 Both hikes in theory can be done at any time of the year but the Cosmic Ray Road hike can be tough in winter if there is a lot of snow.
 Shoulder season – October to December and April to June are ideal for it.
 The hike beneath the Banff Gondola can be done year round – save if there is a big dump of snow.